webdevatlanta/MemberDirectory/README.md

 Should you decide you don't want to be listed anymore, simply delete your Gist.

 ## Customize your profile
 By default, your Github avatar image is used for your profile.
-If you prefer a different image, you should use JSON in profile instead of plaintext.
+If you prefer a different image, you should use JSON instead of plaintext.
 Here is an example:

 ```
 {